skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ### Favicon

-I am a little annoyed by the failed requests for the favicon.ico file, so I created a 'static' directoyr, uploaded a copy of my logo and set the image in the form header.
+I am a little annoyed by the failed requests for the favicon.ico file, so I created a 'static' directory, uploaded a copy of my logo and set the image in the form header.

 ### Now finished?